There are many moles in the SM family, you know. Read on to find out more about who lives in our hole!

 Neil is the co-founder of entertainment website Digital Spy, serving as Editor from 1999 to 2011 before leaving to set up Sports Mole.
 A

-Alan Jay has worked with Editor, Neil Wilkes since 2001 and before that was one of the founders of IMDb.com.
+Alan Jay has worked with Editor Neil Wilkes since 2001 and before that was one of the founders of IMDb.com.
 In addition to being involved in various internet projects he produces films.
-He has lived his entire life in Chelsea, but never been to a match but does follow Formula One, Golf and Tennis.
-He can be followed on Twitter @alanjay
+He has lived his entire life in Chelsea and follows Formula 1, golf and tennis.
+He can be followed on Twitter @alanjay.

 Formerly second-in-command at Digital Spy, Dan brings with him a wealth of experience in the areas of breaking news and newswire editorial.
 When not indulging in his primary passion - cricket - Dan can usually be found rescuing cats.

 Technical whizz Paul is responsible for every aspect of bringing SM to your screens, from managing the system infrastructure, to developing our CMS and coding pretty much every single part of the site.
 Paul takes part in diving and trampolining three times a week.